 It’s easy to focus on cybersecurity threats like social engineering and phishing.
 However, internal threats, such as human error and disgruntled employees, can be just as dangerous – and are often overlooked.
 A mature onboarding and termination policy is essential to preventing a data breach.
 Employees and other internal users were the cause of 60% of data breaches – both intentional and accidental – in 2016.

 In the world of SOC 2, these types of threats are addressed in the Access Onboarding and Termination policy.
 The policy’s purpose is to minimize the risk of data exposure by enforcing the principle of least privilege.
 The scope of the policy is only technical infrastructure.
 Areas like payroll and benefits are not included in this policy.
-Are customers concerned about your support staff accessing their data? strongDM provides you with an audit trail of who did what when and where.
-Schedule a demo to see for yourself.
+Are customers concerned about your support staff accessing their data? strongDM provides you with an audit trail of who did what when and where. for answers to all your SOC2 questions.

 Here are five best practices to consider when writing your company’s Access Onboarding and Termination Policy: